django-haystack/django-haystack/docs/other_apps.rst

 http://github.com/toastdriven/queued_search (2.X compatible)

-Provides a queue-based setup as an alternative to ``RealTimeSearchIndex`` or constantly running the ``update_index`` command.
+Provides a queue-based setup as an alternative to ``RealtimeSignalProcessor`` or constantly running the ``update_index`` command.
 Useful for high-load, short update time situations.